25prabhu10/notes/docs/Non-Sorted/Interview/General.md

 ### Intro and Agenda

-Introduce yourself and set what the agenda for the interview will be.
+Introduce yourself and set what the agenda for the interview will be

 - Be professional
 - Put the candidate at ease